-The plan(s) shall be designed to ensure integration and coordination with law enforcement, safety and emergency planning and response authorities at the local, state, and country levels.
+The plan(s) shall be designed to ensure integration and coordination with law enforcement, safety and emergency planning and response authorities at the local, state, and county levels.

 The District Plan shall be prepared by the District-Wide School Safety Planning Team.
-Provisions shall be made for a District Crisis Management Team, Building-level emergency response plan, Building-Level School Safety Teams, Building-Level Emergency Response Teams, and Building-Level Post Incident Response Teams, all constituted in accordance with the Law.
+Provisions shall be made for a District Crisis Management Team, Building-Level Response Plan , Building-Level School Safety Teams, Building-Level Emergency Response Teams, and Building-Level Post Incident Response Teams, all constituted in accordance with the Law.